Many new Matter devices will use Thread—an IP-based wireless mesh networking technology, designed for smart home devices.

 Thread devices and Thread Border Routers are built by a variety of device makers.
 We want to enable users to have an open, interoperable and strong Thread mesh in the home, regardless of the manufacturer.

 As part of our new Mobile SDK, we've included Thread APIs in Google Play services that Android developers can use to join their devices to users' Thread networks.
+To join a Thread network, a joining Thread device needs credentials.
+Using the Thread APIs, an Android app can obtain the credentials from Play services and share them with the joining device.

 To start using the Thread Network SDK in your Android apps, refer to our Thread Network SDK usage guide.